 Leif Erikson’s foray into North America began over a thousand years ago—long before Columbus’s 1492 journey.
 Read on to find out more about the intrepid explorer.

-Written in the 13th and 14th centuries, the Icelandic Sagas were a set of around 40 historical narratives about the bygone Age of Vikings.
-Nobody knows who authored them; it’s likely that the stories came from Iceland’s rich oral tradition, passed along verbally from one generation to the next until someone committed them to paper.
-Like Homer’s The Iliad, the sagas seem to mix fiction and fact.
-However, there is archaeological evidence to back up some of the historic claims they make.
-Two sagas—titled The Saga of Erik the Red and The Saga of the Greenlanders—retell the adventures of a Viking named Leif Erikson.
-Both works agree that he traveled west of Greenland around 1000 CE.
-Then, he reportedly founded a settlement in present-day North America.
+Written in the 13th and 14th centuries, the Icelandic Sagas are a set of around 40 historical narratives about the Viking age.
+Nobody knows who authored them; it’s likely that the stories came from Iceland’s oral tradition, in which stories were passed along verbally from one generation to the next until someone committed them to paper.
+Like Homer’s The Iliad, the sagas mix fiction and fact, but there is archaeological evidence to back up some of the historic claims they make.
+Two sagas, The Saga of Erik the Red and The Saga of the Greenlanders, retell the adventures of Leif Erikson, a Viking traveler who sailed west of Greenland around 1000 CE and reportedly founded a settlement in present-day North America.
 The two accounts diverge on specifics, but both agree that Leif Erikson was one of the first Europeans—if not the first European—to ever tread on the continent.

-In Iceland and Scandinavia, the name Leif is usually pronounced “Layf” and rhymes with the English word safe (or like “life,” depending on the region).
-Yet, in America, people often say “Leef” instead.
-If you grew up with Nicktoons, you might remember Spongebob Squarepants raving about “Leef” Erikson Day in a season two episode.
+In Iceland and Scandinavia, the name Leif is usually pronounced “Layf” and rhymes with the English word safe.
+In America, people often say “Leef” instead.

 Saint Brendan the Navigator was a well-traveled Irish abbot who died around 577 CE.
 Tales of his deeds remained popular after he died, and in the 9th century, his legend was bolstered by a Latin-language biography called The Voyage of St. Brendan.